FelixRiegBaumhauer/systems_final/README.md

 12. Now proceed to play connect4, remeber this is a CS class, so we start with 0 on the left side.

 Notes:
+-ALthough it may irk some of the skilled vidoe game players in this class, our program has some intentional lag.
+If you eneter a value, give the computer 5 seconds or so, the screen should update as desired.
-If you area luddite, and would preffer to not use the interwebs to connect with a connect 4 partner, the "$make" command also creates exec file game, if you run, "$./game", you will be able to play connect four locally on your own machine.
+-If you area luddite, and would preffer to not use the interwebs to connect with a connect 4 partner, the "$make" command also creates exec file game, if you run, "$./game", you will be able to play connect four locally on your own machine.
 It is the same game as the one being beamed across the internet.

 Dropped Features: